yeslogic/prince-docs/docs/javascript.md

     src =      URL string for images
     style =    CSS style object for box

-The `x`, `y`, `w` and `h` measures, defining respectively the x- and y-coordinates and the width and height of the *box*, use the same coordinate system as the PDF, i.e. the box tracking units are measured in points (`pt`) and the origin is the lower left corner of the page.
+The `x`, `y`, `w`, `h` and `baseline` measures, defining respectively the x- and y-coordinates and the width and height of the *box*, use the same coordinate system as the PDF, i.e. the box tracking units are measured in points (`pt`) and the origin is the lower left corner of the page.

 The box with the value `BODY` represents the *page area* returned by [`PDF.pages`](js-support.md#window.PDF.pages) (and thus is not necessarily equivalent with the `body` element); the content of the *page-margin boxes* is not included in the tree (see [Page regions](paged.md#page-regions) for the definition of *page area* and *page-margin boxes*).